<?xml

 <item xml:lang="fr">

-<guid isPermaLink="true">https://ce.ur.ac.rw/?Advancing-inclusive-STEM-education-through-Gender-Responsive-Pedagogy-in-Rwanda</guid>
+<guid isPermaLink="true">https://ce.ur.ac.rw/?University-of-Rwanda-and-international-partners-strengthen-key-research-outputs-930</guid>

 <dc:format>text/html</dc:format>